iloveicedgreentea/GoWatchIt/readme.md

 Variable aspect movies will use the widest aspect listed in IMDB

 ### Audio stuff
-Here are some examples of what kind of codec tags Plex will spit out
+Here are some examples of what kind of codec tags Plex will spit out based on file metadata

  TrueHD 7.1
 Unknown (TRUEHD 7.1) --- Surround 7.1 (TRUEHD)